No, because this is an installment sale or a lease, depending on the transaction form chosen.

 Maybe.
 Because the various transaction forms involve two sales, two transfer taxes may be owed.
 The possibility of a second tax varies based on location.

-We currently offer Murabaha financing in the following states: Arizona, Alabama, California, Colorado, Florida, Georgia, Illinois, Indiana, Louisiana, Michigan, Minnesota, Missouri, North Carolina, Oklahoma, Ohio, Oregon, Texas, Utah, Virginia, Washington State, and Wisconsin.
+We currently offer Murabaha financing in the following states: Alabama, Alaska, Arkansas, Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, New Hampshire, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Washington, and Wisconsin.